JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

 pattern again to connect the UI to the shared module, which contains all the business logic.

 The module is already connected to the iOS project — the Android Studio plugin wizard has completed the configuration.
-The module is already imported and used in `ContentView.swift` with `import shared`.
+The module is already imported and used in `ContentView.swift` with `import Shared`.

 > If you see errors in Xcode regarding the shared module or when updating your code, run **iosApp** from Android Studio.
 >